DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 a minimal set of test jobs, but since most of the test jobs that you can run are VO specific, we suggest you to expand the list.

 The server `lbcertifdirac6.cern.ch <lbcertifdirac6.cern.ch:8443>`_ is used as "DIRAC certification machine".
+With "certification machine" we mean that it is a full DIRAC installation, that connects to grid resources, and through which we certify pre-production versions.
-Normally, newest DIRAC pre-releases are installed there.
+Normally, the latest DIRAC pre-releases are installed there.
 Its access is restricted to some power users, for now, but do request access if you need to do some specific system test.
+This installation is usually not done for running private tests, but in a controlled way can be sometimes tried.

 The certification process